yyutong/tp/docs/UserGuide.md

 Show all the expenses whose date match the specified date.

-Format: `filter-t YYYY-MM-DD` or `filter-t NUMBERDAYSAGO`
+Format: `filter-t YYYY-MM-DD` or `filter-t NUMBEROFDAYSAGO`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-NUMBERDAYSAGO is used to specify how many days ago from current day.
+NUMBEROFDAYSAGO is used to specify how many days ago from current day.
 It accepts number from 0 to 3650 (10 years).
 </div>